-Playing sport may not be an option for your child right now because of his/her illness.
-However, there may be other ways for him/ her to stay involved with sport; for example, perhaps your child could help the coach and keep track of scores and records.
+Playing sport may not be an option for your child right now because of their illness.
+However, there may be other ways for them to stay involved with sport; for example, perhaps your child could help the coach and keep track of scores and records.
 Encourage exercise as much as possible as it is great for relieving stress and enhancing mental health.
 One low-impact exercise that does seem to be popular with young people suffering from inflammatory bowel disease is swimming.
 Swimming is a great all-round activity, but it's also one sport that most people can still do even when they have stomach pain.

-HANDY HINT: Make your child a rice sock for comfort when his/her tummy's hurting.
+Handy hint: Make your child a rice sock for comfort when their tummy's hurting.